StackItHQ/stackit-hiring-assignment-FinestCoder/README.md

 We have a checklist at the bottom of this README file, which you should update as your progress with your assignment.
 It will help us evaluate your project.

-- [ ] My code's working just fine! 🥳
+- ✔️ My code's working just fine! 🥳
-- [ ] I have recorded a video showing it working and embedded it in the README ▶️
+- ✔️ I have recorded a video showing it working and embedded it in the README ▶️
-- [ ] I have tested all the normal working cases 😎
+- ✔️ I have tested all the normal working cases 😎
-- [ ] I have even solved some edge cases (brownie points) 💪
+- ✔️ I have even solved some edge cases (brownie points) 💪
-- [ ] I added my very planned-out approach to the problem at the end of this README 📜
+- ✔️ I added my very planned-out approach to the problem at the end of this README 📜

 ## Got Questions❓
 Feel free to check the discussions tab, you might get something of help there.
 Check out that tab before reaching out to us.
 Also, did you know, the internet is a great place to explore 😛

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*
+The provided code consists of two parts: a Google Apps Script and an HTML/JavaScript frontend.

+The Google Apps Script handles the server-side logic within Google Sheets.
+It creates a custom menu, opens a modal dialog, and contains functions for processing CSV data and importing it into the sheet.
+Additionally, it includes functions to set and retrieve CSV data and selected columns.

+The HTML/JavaScript frontend creates a user interface within a modal dialog for users to interact with.
+Users can either drag and drop a CSV file or select one using a file input.
+The script reads the CSV file, extracts column names, and dynamically generates checkboxes for column selection.
+A "Import CSV" button initiates the import process, passing data to the Google Apps Script functions.

+Together, these components allow users to easily upload CSV files, select columns for import, and seamlessly import the data into their Google Sheet.